 Protecting Your Recovery During the Holidays

-Staying sober during the holidays doesn’t have to be as daunting as it seems.
+Holidays in recovery don’t have to be as daunting as they seem.
 There are steps you can take to keep your recovery in check throughout the season.
 If you don’t have some ideas in mind to get through these next few months, the following tips will help you find ways to enjoy the holiday season sober.

 Host a Small Holiday Gathering

-Since large groups are out of the question, you can host a small, safe holiday gathering with some family or friends.
-Host it outdoors to limit any risk and ask that people leave their alcoholic beverages at home.
+Hosting a small holiday gathering with some family or friends and asking them to leave any alcoholic beverages at home is a good way to maintain sobriety during the holidays.
 You could even hold a gathering of friends in recovery to ensure everyone’s on the same sober page!

 Have Your Favorite Drinks On-Hand